kmtcllns/se-assignment-2-introduction-to-software-engineering-kmtcllns/README.md

 Version Control Systems:

 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.
-Software Project Management:
+Software Project Management:version control systems keeps track of changes made on a particular software and keeps reords of every modification.it helps the developer team to efficiently communicate and manage(track) all the changes that have been made to the source code along with the information like who made and what changes have been made and each contributor gets a branch for the changes unless signalled.
+It not only keeps source code organized but also improves productivity by making the development process smooth.Git is an example of a VCS used to manage versions of computer and work programs in conjunction to other developers. git is a computer program.

 Discuss the role of a software project manager.
-What are some key responsibilities and challenges faced in managing software projects?
+What are some key responsibilities and challenges faced in managing software projects?A software project manager takes the overall responsibilities to manage the software projects and plays an important role in the successful completion of the projects.the key responsibilities include discussing new projects with clients or colleagues,planning software projects and deadlines,assembling project teams and allocating roles and managing project progress and ensure projects stay on schedule.challenges faced include budget Constraints,Stakeholder Management and Project.
 Software Maintenance:

 Define software maintenance and explain the different types of maintenance activities.
-Why is maintenance an essential part of the software lifecycle?
+Why is maintenance an essential part of the software lifecycle?software maintenance is the process of modifying,changing and updating a software system and resolve errors,improve performance and or adapt to the changing environment.there are four types of maintenance;corrective maintenance which associates with maintenance of any kind by addressing errors and faults within a software application impacting various parts of software including code, deign and logic.adaptive software maintenance is used when the environment changes and it involves changes of the operating system,hardware,software dependancies and cloud storage.perfective software maintenance focuses on the evolution of requirements and features existing in the system.preventive software maintenance prevents deterioration of a software as it continues to adapt and change.it makes changes to ensure a software works for a longer period of time.
 Ethical Considerations in Software Engineering:

 What are some ethical issues that software engineers might face?
-How can software engineers ensure they adhere to ethical standards in their work?
+How can software engineers ensure they adhere to ethical standards in their work?ethical issues faced include unethical data collection,algorithm bias,weak security and wron priorities. the solution to these issues involve being honest,proactive,accountable and a responsible citizen.
 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.